sroccaserra/aoc2021/README.md

 `x f&g y` ↔ `(g x) f (g y)`.
 For example, `x %&! y` is the quotient of the 'factorials' of `x` and `y`.

+Verb trains as tacit functions: read them from the right, three at a time.
+Three verbs form a fork and become a single verb.
+Then repeat: read from the right, three at a time (Sierpinsky triangle?)

+`2:` is a verb that always returns 2. `2: 4` returns 2.
+Usefull to introduce
+constants in verb trains: `(#-2:)` is a fork that returns the length of a list minus 2.
+Read it as `(# - 2:)`.

+`":` as a monad (Format) can turn a number into a string. `datatype 2` returns `integer`, `datatype ": 2` returns `integral`.

 References:

 - J (programming language) ~ <https://en.wikipedia.org/wiki/J_(programming_language)>